With endless miles of two lane roadways against a backdrop of the Smoky Mountain, East Tennessee is ideal for spectacular fall foliage driving tours.

 This southeastern corner of Tennessee also features the Sequatchie Byway, or State Route 28, which follows the contours of the Sequatchie River for about 60 miles.
 You drive past a farmer riding a tractor across freshly mowed acreage, weathered barns looking across pumpkin patches, old-timers sitting on sagging front porches, wildflowers carpeting a meadow, and communities seeing little change in the last 100 years.

-The Great Smoky Mountains Byway wends through the foothills and offers many gorgeous photo-ops of mountains thick in evergreens and hardwoods.
+The Great Smoky Mountains Byway winds through the foothills and offers many gorgeous photo-ops of mountains thick in evergreens and hardwoods.
 It connects into the Great Smoky Mountains National Park.
 Vividly colored panoramas make it clear why this national park has millions of visitors every year.
 Traffic can be heavy during the fall foliage season, so to avoid congestion, stick to the country roads outside the park boundaries.
+Great Smoky Mountains National Park provides Weekly Fall Colors Updates, so reference their leaf-peeping expertise to navigate your way for a colorful cruise through the park.

 Gorgeous alternatives are the roadways lacing Northeastern Tennessee.
 Heritage sites punctuate U.S. Highway 11 E and, if you slow down to listen, sometimes the road sings — such as the stretch to Bristol, where country music was born.
 Music flows out of car windows, church doors and juke joints.